wdale2011/interview-exercises/company-tree/README.md

 ## Some Things to Note

+1. Think about edge cases!
-1. Think about the time complexity of assembling your tree.
+2. Think about the time complexity of assembling your tree.
 What is your N?
-2. Order doesn't matter, so
+3. Order doesn't matter, so

 - Kevin
 - Ivy